 By Teresa J. Frith

 Thousands of kinds of worms inhabit the Earth, and while many are very good for your garden, there are some that aren’t.
-Worms are like the intestines of our planet because they burrow all throughout the dirt, eating and processing the soil and leaving behind their castings, otherwise known as worm poop.
+Worms are like the intestines of our planet because they burrow all throughout the dirt, eating and processing the soil and leaving behind their worm poop otherwise known as worm castings.

-They can produce their weight in castings daily, which are a mix of organic material, minerals, as well as other things plants need like nitrogen, calcium, potassium, magnesium, sulfur and iron.
-These worms therefore are enriching and helpful to the environment, and welcome in a garden.
+Red Wiggler worms are believed to be able to process half their weight in castings daily, which are a mix of organic material, minerals, as well as other things plants need like nitrogen, calcium, potassium, magnesium, sulfur and iron.
+These worm castings are therefore are enriching and helpful to the environment, and a welcome additive welcome in a garden.

 Most worms can be placed into one of three categories:

-- Those that live in litter – These worms, for example red worms, live amongst the leaves and plant debris, and are the ones used for composting to help turn food waste into rich fertilizer.
+- Those that live in bedding or in man-made composting setups like the Worm Bucket Indoor composter kit – These worms, for example red worms, live amongst the leaves and plant debris, and are the ones used for composting to help turn food waste into rich fertilizer.
+We recommend Red Wigglers for this purpose, but a mix of red wigglers and blues is also common for home vermicomposting systems.

 - Those that live in topsoil – These worms, for instance earthworms, live within the top 2 or 3 inches of the soil.
 They eat soil and organic material and burrow around, aerate the soil and leave their castings behind to enrich the soil.